CanGuv/LLMFAQs/README.md

 ## Installation

-As the code is implemente in Google Colab, use the package manager [!pip] to install sentence-transformers
+As the code is implemented in Google Colab, use the package manager [!pip] to install sentence-transformers

 ```bash
 !pip install sentence-transformers